STRATUM 3 and 3E OSCILLATOR REQUIREMENTS

 Stratum 3 and Stratum 3E oscillators have three frequency stability specifications, Free Run, Holdover and Drift as specified in the following:

 ppm/20 years Stratum 3 and 3E)

-Holdover is the next easiest requirement.
-The Holdover requirement is defined to be over all possible conditions.
-These conditions include aging, temperature, voltage, and initial offset.
+The Holdover requirement is defined to be overall conditions.
+These conditions include aging, temperature, voltage, load and initial offset.
 Initial offset is how close the unit was locked to the reference signal at the time the signal was lost; not the initial frequency accuracy of the oscillator.
-Bellcore break down the Holdover requirement into 3 major components: Initial offset, Temperature, and Drift.
-Drift is explained in the next section.
-Bellcore suggests adding the Initial offset, Temperature and Drift to obtain the Holdover requirement.
-Their suggestion does not account for voltage changes, but alludes to it in the Drift calculation.
-If one is not concerned about the recommended Drift requirement and the temperature range is limited, then a TCXO could be used the Stratum 3 requirement.
-System designers have some flexibility in this area because:
+The Holdover requirement can be broken into 3 major components: Initial offset, Temperature, and Drift.
+Bell core suggests adding the Initial offset, Temperature and Drift to obtain the Holdover requirement.
+Their suggestion does not account for voltage changes, but includes it in the Drift calculation.

 Specifying the temperature change for the Drift.

 The system manufacturer has some flexibility in specifying the conditions of the Holdover and Drift values.
 Since Drift is not a requirement, it can be overlooked in the system specification.
 A limited temperature range for the Holdover could also be specified.
 The purchaser of system for end use should take into account the conditions of Holdover and Drift to determine the best value that will meet their requirements.